Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 do something, change something in nature or in life

-The "holy man" who rules the country tries to prevent the wise from
+The "holy man" who rules the country tries to prevent the wise

 dare to do something.
 When everything is done

-"He who is free from all kinds of knowledge will never
+"He who is free from all kinds of knowledge will never be

-sick."
+get sick."
 "Who knows the depth of his enlightenment and remains in

 ignorance, he will become an example to the whole world."
 "There is no knowledge;

 that's why I don't know anything."
-"When I do nothing,
+"When I do nothing, then

-understood it as a purely patriarchal power: "Tao is great,
+understood it as purely patriarchal power: “The Tao is great,

-the sky is great, the earth is great, and finally the king is great.
-So in
+the sky is great, the earth is great, and, finally, the king is great.
+So, in

 there are four greatnesses in the world, one of which is

 inactive leader.
-To the modern state
+To his contemporary state

 which is the beginning of moral perfection."